-English bass-baritone Callum Thorpe makes his Royal Opera debut in the 2014/15 Season singing Pluto (Orfeo) at the Roundhouse.
+English bass Callum Thorpe made his Royal Opera debut in 2015 as Pluto (Orfeo) at the Roundhouse.

 Thorpe’s many concert appearances include the St Matthew Passion with the Philharmonie Zuidnederland under Paul Goodwin, Israel in Egypt at the Tel Aviv Opera House with the Jerusalem Symphony Orchestra under Laurence Cummings, Polyphemus (Acis and Galatea) at the Festival de Thiré under Christie and Esther and Acis and Galatea at the London Handel Festival.
 Thorpe’s other concert repertory includes the St John Passion, Verdi’s Requiem, Mozart’s Requiem, Messiah, The Creation and Rossini’s Petite Messe solennelle.